2021-2022 Board of Student Advisers

 Tyler Price is a 2L who grew up in Fort Lauderdale, FL.
 He graduated from Franklin Pierce University with a BS in Accounting in 2019, where he played varsity baseball.
 At HLS, Tyler is the Academic Affairs Chair on the board of both the organizations First Class and the Black Law Student Association.
 He spent his 1L summer as a Diversity Fellow at Cooley in Boston.
 Outside of law school, Tyler loves to exercise, attempt to cook, and watch the scariest horror movies he can find.

-Sophie is a 3L from Miami, Florida.
-I graduated from Vanderbilt University in Nashville in 2018, where I studied Political Science and Latino Studies.
-During my time there, I spent a semester abroad in Buenos Aires, and translated at the school’s immigration clinic.
-I started at HLS the following year.
-As a law student, I am particularly interested in local government and land use.
-In my free time, I love to read fiction, to run and train for races, and to cook and bake.
-When I graduate from HLS, I’ll be moving back to Miami where I’ll work for the Miami-Dade County Attorney’s Office.
+Sophi is a 3L from Miami, Florida.
+She graduated from Vanderbilt University in Nashville in 2018, where she studied Political Science and Latino Studies.
+During my time there, she spent a semester abroad in Buenos Aires, and translated at the school’s immigration clinic.
+She started at HLS the following year.
+As a law student, she is particularly interested in local government.
+In her free time, she loves to read fiction, to run and train for races, and to cook and bake.
+When she graduates from HLS, she’s moving back to Miami where she’ll work for the Miami-Dade County Attorney’s Office.

 Sudheer Poluru is a 2L from Chicago, IL.
 He studied Economics and Psychology at Harvard College.
 He is a concurrent degree student getting his MBA from the University of Chicago Booth.
 Prior to grad school, he worked as a Diversity & Inclusion Consultant at Jones Diversity and on economic development projects in Brazil and Colombia.
 At HLS, he has participated in affinity groups (APALSA and SALSA), journals (JoL and JOLT), and student practice organizations (RAP and PLAP).
 In his free time, Sudheer loves to play pickup basketball, watch Bollywood movies, eat good food, and hang out with his effervescent partner, Bridgette!